This post describes how I use dotdrop for managing my dotfiles (.zshrc, .vimrc, .tmux.conf, etc.)

 • Install pip3 with sudo apt install python3-pip.

 • If there is an error for docopt, try sudo apt-get install python3-docopt.
 For macOS, do pip install docopt (use python3 installed from brew or conda.
-The default python3 does not find docopt installed from the defualt pip3).
+The default python3 does not find docopt installed from the default pip3).

 • If the error is about ruamel, try sudo pip3 install ruamel_yaml.